AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * 1a.
 The list is empty.
     * Use case ends.

 * 2a.
-Donor ID is invalid.
+Donor Index is invalid.
     * 2a1.
 BloodNet shows an error message.
     * Use case returns to step 2.

 * 2b.
 Donor has one or more existing donation records.
     * 2b1.
-Admin staff deletes donation records of user ([UC10](#use-case-uc10---delete-a-blood-donation-record)).
+Admin staff deletes donation records of donor ([UC10](#use-case-uc10---delete-a-blood-donation-record)).
     * Use case returns to step 2.

 * 3a.
-User declines deletion.
+Admin staff declines deletion.
     * 3a1.
-BloodNet shows cancellation message.
+BloodNet cancels the deletion request.
     * Use case ends.

 ---